 Minneapolis (July 13, 2016)–Rasmussen College, a regionally accredited private college, will give back to its local communities on Friday during the College’s eighth annual Community Service Day.
 Approximately 1,200 employees and students from its 23 campuses and three central offices will participate in the national service day event.
-Through this annual effort, staff and students will volunteer more than 4,500 hours in just one 24-hour period.
+Through this annual effort, staff and students will

 “Rasmussen College has a proud tradition of giving back to its communities,” said Dr. Trenda Boyum-Breen, president of Rasmussen College.
 “On top of our annual service day event, we offer paid time off to our employees to volunteer so they can connect with local organizations and make a broader impact on our communities.”

 Between 2014 and 2015, Rasmussen College employees donated more than 22,000 hours of community service.

 During this year’s Community Service Day, Rasmussen College employees and students will perform a variety of tasks, from landscaping and weeding at schools and nonprofit organizations, to hosting a car and dog wash, to leading activities and games for children.

 This year, employees and students from the College’s eight Minnesota campuses and Twin Cities Central Office will partner with several organizations, including Cornerstone, Good in the Hood, Matter, VEAP, The Family Partnership, Hospitality House Youth Development, Catholic Charities of St. Cloud, Simon Says Give, Community Emergency Assistance Program (CEAP), CoCo’s Heart Dog Rescue and Relay for Life of Blue Earth County.

 Employees from the College’s four Illinois campuses and the Chicago Central Office will volunteer their time at various organizations, including the Rockford Public Library, Cornerstone Services, The Cancer Support Center and Feed My Starving Children.